MetroModelingServices/integrated_workflow/mce_demand_inputs.md

             - pa: passenger in HOV
             - tr: walk to transit
             - prtr: park-and-ride drive to transit trip (entire trip, production to/from attraction)
-              - prtrl: portion of pnr trip in auto, production to/from pnr lot
+              - prtrtl: portion of pnr trip in auto, production to/from pnr lot
-              - prtrd: portion of pnr trip in transit, pnr lot to/from attraction
+              - prtrtd: portion of pnr trip in transit, pnr lot to/from attraction
             - bike
             - walk